!!! Please understand that in home visits have been discontinued indefinitely !!!!

 It is essential to have clean water available at all times and I recommend changing it at least twice daily.

 Ragdolls shed very little and because they do not have undercoats like the long-haired breeds (such as Persians and Himalayans), they require little grooming.
-I do recommend purchasing a slicker brush and using it once a week so that your kitten will get used to it and enjoy it.
+I do recommend purchasing a slicker brush and using it once a week so that your kitten will get used to it and enjoy it; however, their easy-to-maintain coats really do not require frequent grooming.

 Ragdolls are strictly indoor cats and do not have the instincts to defend themselves outdoors.
 They do love windows or screened in porches and can thus enjoy sunshine and fresh air without being exposed to a variety of dangers — cars, theft, other animals, fleas and/or diseases.